normal-computing/posteriors/README.md

 `log_posterior` remains on the same scale for different batch sizes. `uqlib` algorithms are designed to be stable as `temperature` goes to zero.

-Further the output of `log_posterior` is a tuple containing the evaluation and an additional argument containing any auxiliary information we'd like to retain from the model call, here the model predictions.
+Further the output of `log_posterior` is a tuple containing the evaluation (single-element Tensor) and an additional argument (TensorTree) containing any auxiliary information we'd like to retain from the model call, here the model predictions.
+If you have no auxiliary information, you can simply return `torch.tensor([])` as the second element.
+For more info see e.g. [`torch.func.grad`](https://pytorch.org/docs/stable/generated/torch.func.grad.html)
+(with `has_aux=True`).

 ## Friends